catalingavan/logbee-integrations-examples/ExpressJS/README.md

 # ExpressJS

-ExpressJS application using [@logbee/express](https://www.npmjs.com/package/@logbee/express) package to send the logs to logbee.net
+ExpressJS application using [@logbee/express](https://www.npmjs.com/package/@logbee/express) package to send the logs to Logbee.

 To get started, run: